garrettbland/garrettbland.com/posts/setting-up-tailwindcss-with-webpack-and-purgecss.md

 ---
-pageTitle: Setting up Tailwind CSS with Webpack and Purge CSS
+title: Setting up Tailwind CSS with Webpack and Purge CSS
+published: June 21, 2020
 ---

-# Setting up Tailwind CSS with Webpack & Purge CSS

-Published June 21st, 2020

 A few years ago when I found out about this css utility called [Tailwind CSS](https://tailwindcss.com/), I was absolutely blown away with how much time it saved me and how quickly it made me wire up websites with CSS.
 It made designing fun again.